 3. Resistance and Noncompliance:

-Implementing school uniforms does not address the root causes of behavioral or academic issues.
+Mandating school uniforms does not directly address the causes of behavioral or academic deficits.
 Critics argue that instead of focusing on attire, schools should address the underlying problems that may contribute to discipline problems or low academic performance.

 Conclusion